How Is Spousal Maintenance Calculated in Arizona?

 Alimony has become less popular with courts in the last decade.
 Support is being awarded in fewer cases throughout the nation.
 When support is awarded, the trend is leaning towards a short duration.

-In divorce cases where both spouses are employed, and there’s not a significant disparity between their two incomes, it’s unlikely the court will award support payments.
+In divorce cases where both spouses are employed, and there’s not a significant disparity between their two incomes, it’s unlikely the court will alimony payments.

 However, there are some exceptions to that general observation.
 While the lack of support payments is becoming the new norm, marriages that last longer than ten years have become the exception with alimony almost an automatic unless the earning capacities of both spouses are substantially the same.